a-s-t-e-y-a/server_starter_folder/README.md

 # Server Starter Folder

 Are you tired of always creating the same structure from scratch for your projects?
-Me too. yawning_face
+Me too.

 This is my go-to when I start a new project on backend-end development.